its paid sponsors, whose products you need!

 continuum

-.
+of training knives.
 In it, I refer to active sparring, training

 disarms and defenses, and training the forms and mechanics of knife